-Email: Employment@andrews.edu Website: www.andrews.edu/HR
+Email: employment@andrews.edu Website: www.andrews.edu/hr

-Students desiring part-time employment must be enrolled fulltime (12 undergraduate credits, eight graduate credits, or nine Master of Divinity credits) and they must complete the necessary paperwork at the Employment Office.
+Students desiring part-time employment must be enrolled fulltime (12 undergraduate credits, eight graduate credits, or nine Master of Divinity credits) and they must complete the necessary paperwork at the Office of Employment.
 The University allows students to work, as work is available, up to 20 hours per week during the academic year.
 To maximize work opportunities, the student should schedule their classes so that large portions of the mornings or afternoons are free.
-Professional performance and conduct is expected in all oncampus employment.
+Professional performance and conduct is expected in all on-campus employment.

 Employment (International Students).
-An international student on a non-immigrant F-1 visa is permitted to work on-campus a maximum of 20 hours per week during the school year and fulltime during school breaks and vacations.
+An international student on a non-immigrant F-1 visa is permitted to work on-campus a maximum of 20 hours per week during the school year and full-time during school breaks and vacations.
 F-1 students can only work off-campus with permission from the United States Citizen and Immigration Services (USCIS).
 Dependents with F-2 visa status can't work on- or off-campus under any circumstances.